Zeno++: Robust Fully Asynchronous SGD: Experiments

-We conduct experiments on the benchmark CIFAR-10 image classification dataset~\citep{krizhevsky2009learning}, which is composed of 50k images for training and 10k images for testing.
-We use a convolutional neural network~(CNN) with 4 convolutional layers followed by 2 fully connected layers.
-The detailed network architecture can be found in our submitted source code (will be released upon publication).
-In the 50k images for training, we randomly extracted 2.5k of them as the validation set for \texttt{Zeno++}, the remaining are randomly partitioned onto all the workers.
-In each experiment, we launch 10 worker processes.
-We repeat each experiment 10 times and take the average.
-Each experiment is composed of 200 epochs, where each epoch is a full pass of the training dataset.
-We simulate asynchrony by drawing random delay from a uniform distribution in the range of $[0, k_w]$, where $k_w$ is the maximum worker delay~(different from the maximum server delay $k$ of \texttt{Zeno++}).

-We use top-1 accuracy on the testing set and the cross-entropy loss function on the training set as the evaluation metrics.
-We also report the false positive rate~(FP), which is the ratio of correct gradients that are recognized as Byzantine and filtered out by \texttt{Zeno++} or the \texttt{Kardam} baseline.

-\subsubsection{Baselines}
+\subsection{Baselines}

-We use the asynchronous SGD without failures/attacks as the gold standard, which is referred to as \texttt{AsyncSGD without attack}.
+We use the asynchronous SGD without attacks as the gold standard, referred to as \texttt{AsyncSGD without attack}.
 Since \texttt{Kardam} is the only previous work on Byzantine-tolerant asynchronous SGD, we use it as the baseline.

 One may conjecture that \texttt{Zeno++} is analogous to training on the validation data.
 To explore this, we consider training only on $\SM$ -- assumed to be clean data on the server, i.e., update the model only using $v = \nabla f_s(x)$ on the server, without using any workers.
 We call this baseline \texttt{Server-only}.
 We fine-tune the learning rate and show the best results of \texttt{Server-only}.